Hire the Top 3% of Freelance Integration Developers

 B2B (business-to-business) integration – Facilitating the flow of data between businesses, such as supply chain management and automation, to enhance collaboration and streamline transactions

 Each of these use cases highlights the diverse and critical role integration developers play in modern organizations, making them an invaluable asset to any business seeking to optimize their infrastructure.
-If your hiring process focuses on one of these use cases, look for candidates with the corresponding background (e.g., a cloud integration developer should be familiar with cloud security practices and cloud service providers, such as AWS, Azure, and GCP).
+If your hiring process focuses on one of these use cases, look for candidates with the corresponding background; for example, a cloud specialist should be familiar with cloud security practices and cloud service providers, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 How to Write an Integration Developer Job Description for Your Project

-When writing a job description for an integration developer, it’s common to place too much emphasis on the required tools and technologies (and years of experience with each).
-Instead, base your job requirements on the business objectives of hiring for this role.
+When writing a job description for a technical role, it’s common to overemphasize the required tools and technologies (and work experience with each).
+While this information, as well as the candidate’s relevant certifications, are important, basing your job requirements on the business objectives of this role might be more attractive to potential candidates.
 As discussed, an experienced Java developer, for example, will be able to jump into a C# codebase without much friction.
 You’re far more likely to attract top talent if you can pique their interest with the kinds of problems they’ll be tasked with solving.

 In addition, consider the project duration and whether you seek a full-time, part-time, or dedicated developer.
-You may include how many weeks you expect the engagement to last as well, as how many hours per week your developer will work.
+You may include how many weeks you expect the engagement to last and how many hours per week your developer will work.

 What Are the Most Important Integration Developer Interview Questions?

-As with writing the job description, when you’re interviewing integration developers, you should try to assess their problem-solving skills and their ability to tackle novel tasks—and put more weight on those skills over the number of tools they have under their belt.
+As with writing the job description, when interviewing integration developers, you should assess their problem-solving skills and ability to tackle novel tasks—and put more weight on those skills over the number of tools they have under their belt.
 Here are some ideas for questions to ask, along with the desirable answers to expect:

 What does an integration developer do?